 A good Hardshell Jacket protects against the weather, is breathable and allows to wear insulation in layers.

 Dressing in layers has proven to work best in winter.
 Select three or more layers of clothing that can effectively transport moisture away from the body while at the same time keeping body heat in.

 The first layer should consist of functional underwear.
 It wicks moisture away from the body passing it on to the next layer.
 Cotton underwear is not that suitable as it absorbs and retains moisture and forms a clammy layer which may not only feel uncomfy but cools the body too.
 Synthetic fibers such as polypropylene or polyamide do not retain moisture.
 Functional underwear should fit snug to the body to be for optimal benefit.

 The second layer should be a breathable fabric that works well insulating and keeping heat in and transports moisture further away from the body.
 Light fluffy fabrics such as fleece and …. are suitable.
 You may add a “second” second layer if extreme cold demands.

 The third layer shields you from the environment wind, rain, and cold.
 Jackets or parkas that have a waterproof but breathable shell in combination with a “pad” of an insulating material such down or a synthetic microfiber.
 Down is light and insulates well, but is more sensitive to moisture, Synthetic fibers repel moisture and insulate even when wet.

 A good hat that keeps your head warm is one of the most important items to reduce heat loss.
 Low temperature and windchill let you lose a significant part of body heat over your head.

 Gloves are an absolute must.
-Hands and fingers cool out easy and are prone to painful frostbite in harsh environments.
+Hands and fingers cool out easily and are prone to painful frostbite in harsh environments.
 Keeping hands and fingers warm assures they remain “useful” when you need them, survival depends on them.